MiepHD/EasyCandyBar/README.md

 It's build with node.js using electron and Typescript.
 For saving data json is used.

 # Features
--List of finished icons
+- List of finished icons
+- List of requested icons

--Icon page with editable information
+- Icon page with editable information

--Import from Candybar or similar project
+- Import from Candybar or similar project
+- Import an icon request

 # To-Do:
--List of requested icons

--Config editor
+- Config editor

--Changelog generator
+- Changelog generator

--Package to aab and apk
+- Package to aab and apk
+- Watch activity changes?
+- Webpage generator?

 # Icon
 An Icon consists of these attributes:

--Title/Name

--ID

--Image

--Category

--Activity

--Package
+- Title/Name
+- ID
+- Image
+- Category
+- Activity
+- Package